TharunRaj7/cellular_automata_simulator/README.md

 - There will always be an XML file with a corresponding text file to read in the initial states
 - The numbers or states used in the text file correspond to those specified in the simulation code
 - The grid size will never exceed that of the scene size
+- For the segregation simulation, the percent that makes an agent satisfied will be hardcoded into the simulation.
+This way, the user cannot change the number nor update it.

 Interesting data files: